accept-project/accept-api/README.md

 1. Click “Tools”, click “Library Package Manager”, click “Package Manager Console”.

-	-The Console Tab should be displayed somewhere in the solution.
+-	The Console Tab should be displayed somewhere in the solution.

-	-Next step is to proper configure Nuget to enable automatic package restore.
+-	Next step is to proper configure Nuget to enable automatic package restore.

 2. Within the package manager console Tab, type the following command: “Install-Package NuGetPowerTools”.